kubukoz/blog/mdoc/flakes-first-steps.md

         └───default: development environment 'nix-shell'
 ```

-You might also want to try [`eachDefaultSystem`][each-default-system], which hardcodes the list of systems to the "default" platforms [hardcoded in flake-utils][default-systems].
+You might also want to try [`eachDefaultSystem`][each-default-system], which hardcodes the list of systems to the "default" platforms [listed in flake-utils][default-systems].
 Also, check out [`simpleFlake`][simple-flake].

 ## On ease of use

 Now, I know all of this is pretty complicated.
 There's still a high barrier to entry and a steep learning curve to getting started with Nix, even with Flakes being an attempt to simplify the ways of working with it.
-There are [ongoing](https://github.com/NixOS/nix/issues/3843) [discussions](https://github.com/NixOS/nix/issues/3849) around the usability of Nix and of Flakes, and we're likely to see improvements to it in the future, but so far it's as simple as it gets.
+There are [ongoing][nix-issue-3843] discussions around the [usability][nix-issue-3849] of Nix and of Flakes, and we're likely to see improvements to it in the future, but so far it's as simple as it gets.

-While I wish it could be simplified for the beginner user, I understand it's dealing with a lot of essential complexity (since the problem Nix solves is a really complex one).
-It's not optimizing for the "hello world" experience - it optimizes for the build system experience at scale, when the builds and shells get more convoluted.
+While I wish it could be simplified for the beginner user, I understand that Nix dealing with a lot of essential complexity (inherent to the problem it attempts to solve).
+It's not optimizing for the "hello world" experience - it optimizes for the build system working at scale, when the builds and shells get more convoluted.
-I trust that its developers know how complex the average build can get, given they've been working on it for almost 20 years.
+I trust that its creators know how complex the average build can get, given they've been working with this ecosystem for almost 20 years.

 There are other tools built in top of Nix that provide a more newcomer-friendly experience.
-One of them is [devshell](https://github.com/numtide/devshell) (which I think needs some work on making the documentation more straight-to-the-point as well).
-If you want to get the Nix shell powers without forcing your entire team to learn the language, that might be something just for you.
+One of them is [devshell][devshell] (which I think needs some work on making the documentation more straight-to-the-point as well).
+If you want to get the Nix shell powers without forcing your entire team to learn the language, that might work for you.

 ## Parting words